How To Choose A Gas Powered Air Compressor For Your Service Truck

 Choosing a gas powered air compressor for a service truck can be overwhelming!
 There are hundreds, if not thousands, of options on the market today, and it may be challenging to narrow them down at first.
 This article makes it easy to choose the best air compressor for your service truck by letting you know what matters most.

 CFM Ranges & Requirements

-There is a big range in CFM produced by gas powered air compressors.
-Service truck models tend to start around 10 CFM and can reach as high as 80 CFM.
-But it’s important to note that CFM also correlates to price; the higher the CFM, the higher the price tag.
+The CFM produced by gas powered air compressors ranges significantly.
+Service truck models start around 10 CFM and reach as high as 80 CFM.
+But it’s important to note that CFM also correlates to price: the higher the CFM, the higher the price.
 For this reason, you want to choose an air compressor that will meet your demands without being too overpowered.

 You can read more about CFM here: How many CFM do I need to run my air tools?